ably-labs/serverless-workflow-visualizer/README.md

 2. Rename the `api/Auth/local.settings.json.example` file to `api/Auth/local.settings.json`.
 3. Copy/paste the Ably API key in the `ABLY_API_KEY` field in the `local.settings.json` file.
 4. Run `swa start` in the root folder.

+Now, browse to `http://localhost:4280` and click the *Place Order* button to start the workflow.

 ## Contributing